Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Explicit Models and GSLT Analysis

-The explicit expressions for the entropy rate corresponding to different functional forms of $f(Q,\mathcal{T})$ provide a systematic means of categorizing and analyzing the resulting thermodynamic behavior.
-For the power-law model [Eq.~(\ref{22})], $\dot{S}_{\text{tot}}^{(I)}$ showed that mild nonlinear corrections in $Q$ can still support the generalized second law of thermodynamics (GSLT), although the allowed parameter space becomes narrower as the power index $n$ increases.
-In the quadratic trace model [Eq.~(\ref{24})], $\dot{S}_{\text{tot}}^{(II)}$ reveals that nonlinear matter contributions directly affect entropy production, leading to more restrictive conditions for the positivity of $\dot{S}_{\text{tot}}$.
-The exponential function form [Eq.~(\ref{26})], $\dot{S}_{\text{tot}}^{(III)}$, is highly sensitive to the evolution of $Q$ owing to exponential amplification, and therefore serves as a strong test for the robustness of the GSLT under non-perturbative corrections.
-In the cross-coupling model [Eq.~(\ref{28})], $\dot{S}_{\text{tot}}^{(IV)}$ indicates that the direct interaction between geometry and matter introduces non-equilibrium thermodynamic features, with the sign and strength of the coupling parameter $\gamma$ playing a crucial role in determining entropy growth.
-Finally, by using the linear baseline model [Eq.~(\ref{30})], $\dot{S}_{\text{tot}}^{(V)}$ demonstrated that the simplest $f(Q,\mathcal{T})$ extension of GR can remain thermodynamically consistent for a broad range of parameters.
-Physically, this comparative analysis shows that linear and mildly nonlinear models are generally more favorable for maintaining the validity of the GSLT, whereas strongly nonlinear or interaction-type models require fine-tuning of parameters.
-Thus, thermodynamics serves as a powerful theoretical filter, narrowing the viable classes of $f(Q,\mathcal{T})$ models for further cosmological studies.
+The explicit forms of the entropy rate help to study different models.
+They give a clear way to compare thermodynamic behavior.
+For the power-law model [Eq.~(\ref{22})], $\dot{S}_{\text{tot}}^{(I)}$ shows that small nonlinear terms in $Q$ can still satisfy the GSLT.
+But the allowed range of parameters decreases as $n$ increases.
+For the quadratic trace model [Eq.~(\ref{24})], $\dot{S}*{\text{tot}}^{(II)}$ shows that nonlinear matter terms affect entropy directly.
+This makes the condition $\dot{S}*{\text{tot}} > 0$ more restrictive.
+For the exponential model [Eq.~(\ref{26})], $\dot{S}_{\text{tot}}^{(III)}$ is very sensitive to $Q$.
+The presence of an exponential contribution can significantly enhance even small variations, making this framework a sensitive probe for examining the validity of the GSLT.
+In the case of the cross-coupling model [Eq.~(\ref{28})], the behavior of $ \dot{S}_{\text{tot}}^{(IV)}$ clearly reflects a departure from equilibrium, with the parameter $\gamma$ playing a key role in governing the rate of entropy evolution.
+Both its magnitude and sign strongly influence the outcome.
+On the other hand, for the linear model [Eq.~(\ref{30})], the expression $ \dot{S}_{\text{tot}}^{(V)}$ indicates that relatively simple modifications of general relativity can still maintain thermodynamic consistency across a broad parameter range.
+Taken together, these results suggest that linear or mildly nonlinear extensions tend to exhibit greater stability and more readily satisfy the GSLT.
+In contrast, models involving strong nonlinearities or significant interactions require more precise parameter choices to remain viable.
+This highlights the usefulness of thermodynamic considerations as a diagnostic tool for identifying physically acceptable $ f(Q,\mathcal{T})$ cosmological models.